 Flavoring – Once it is ready, you can either use it as is or flavor it with any flavoring of your choice.
 Garlic powder, taco seasoning, lemon pepper, etc can be added to it for a delicious taste.

-Remove the lid and cover the mouth of the jar with kitchen paper and secure it with a rubber band.
+Cover the mouth of the jar with kitchen paper and secure it with a rubber band.
 Using a breathable material to cover the jar will help to build the flavor.
 You can also use cheesecloth in place of kitchen paper.

 Leave the jar on the counter for up to 8 hours or overnight to set.
 If it’s very hot where you live, reduce this time to 6 hours.